zanderhavgaard/faas-benchmarker/readme.md

 faas-benchmarker centers around the 'experiment' abstraction.
 The framework allows users to easily create high level experiments that test or benchmark a specific behavior or metric of FaaS platforms.
 The faas-benchmarker framework then handles creating sandboxed environments in which the experiment code is executed against different FaaS platforms.
-The experiment code consists of a python script based on a template, in which the the logic for the experiment and metrics are specified.
+The experiment code consists of a python script based on a template, in which the logic for the experiment and metrics are specified.
 The script utilizes the `Benchmarker` python class which provides a number of commands like 'invoke_function', which will then be translated into actually invoking the specified function on the different platforms.
 The framework handles logging generic data from the experiment invocations.
 Though experiment specific data are stored in their own tables and have to be added manually.